andrew-drogalis/MySQL-Concurrency/README.md

 Below is an example based on the code provided in the [src](https://github.com/andrew-drogalis/MySQL-Concurrency/blob/main/src/concurrency_example.php) folder, which covers updating a MySQL database concurrently, verifing user submitted passwords, and performing SQL data queries.

 Fill in the MySQL connect parameters with your database credentials.
-It's recommended to locate the database connect in a seperate file outside the public directory.
+It's recommended to locate the database connection file outside the public directory.
 ```php
 <?php